Why is 'bite resistant clothing' so important?

 Over her twelve-year career as a mental health nurse, Jess says she has been injured, abused and threatened at work too many times to count.
 She has been punched in the face, spat on and people have told her that they will kill her.
 She has also been bitten on four separate occasions, and never wore bite resistant arm guards.

-As an organizer with the Health and Community Services Union, she is speaking about her time as a mental health nurse to help the public understand what they go through, and in the hope that employers will offer better support for psychological trauma.
+As an organizer with the Health and Community Services Union, she is speaking about her time as a mental health nurse to help the public understand what they go through, and in the hope that employers will offer better support.

 Jessica says she did not have any mental health problems before she began nursing, but was diagnosed with post-traumatic stress disorder, depression and anxiety in 2011 because of her "accumulated trauma".